Arsonl/To-Do-List/README.md

 -location 3 - Optionals - for tasks that can be done at any time: the user adds a task in the list.

--for all locations, the user can: edit the name and the deadline (where possible) of the task; delete a task from the list; check a task from the list
+-for every location, the user can: edit the name and the deadline (where possible) of the task; delete a task from the list; check a task from the list